 Our coffee table makeover starts with a base we found on garbage day.
 Unfortunately it’s missing the top and Hubs and I didn’t see eye to eye on how we should upcycle it.
-So he’s going to indulge my idea now and since the weather is too cold to work outside, I’ll reciprocate in the Spring.
+So he’s going to indulge my idea now and maybe I’ll indulge his idea one day ;).

 Coffee Table Makeover Prep